Home

 Crossroads Asia | Politics | Central Asia

-On June 5, Kazakhs will vote on a package deal of reforms intended to rework the nation from a super-presidential system to a “presidential system with a strong parliament.”
+On June 5, Kazakhs will vote on a package of reforms meant to rework the country from a super-presidential system to a “presidential system with a strong parliament.”

-Six months after Kazakhstan’s President Kassym-Jomart Tokayev called protesters terrorists and requested support from the Russian-backed Collective Security Treaty Group to quell mass unrest, residents will take part in a referendum on constitutional reforms.
+Six months after Kazakhstan’s President Kassym-Jomart Tokayev called protesters terrorists and requested support from the Russian-backed Collective Security Treaty Group to quell mass unrest, citizens will take part in a referendum on constitutional reforms.

 Diplomat BriefWeekly NewsletterN

-Get briefed on the story of the week, and developing tales to observe throughout the Asia-Pacific.
+Get briefed on the story of the week, and creating tales to look at across the Asia-Pacific.

 Get the Publication

-The proposed constitutional reforms strip the structure of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev household’s fall from grace.
+The proposed constitutional reforms strip the constitution of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev family’s fall from grace.

 Commercial